The dog who was worshipped as a Catholic saint during the Middle Ages

 It was no surprise then that people believed that Guinefort possessed saintly powers.

-As more pilgrims travelled to the site, mothers brought their sick children, those who had injuries from battle or accidents, all hoping for healing through the saint’s intercession.
+Mothers brought their sick children to the site and those who had injuries from battle or accidents came, all hoping for healing through the saint’s intercession.

 How the Church reacted